About the Center and its services

-- My son/daughter is already in therapy and on medication.
-What should I do about the therapy and medication while he/she is attending UMD?
+- My student is already in therapy and on medication.
+What should I do about the therapy and medication while they are attending UMD?

 - Help!
-My son only has a little bit of his medication left, and he was told the psychiatrist couldn't just give him medication until he met her for a full initial evaluation in two to four weeks.
+My student only has a little bit of their medication left, and they were told that the psychiatrist couldn't just give them medication until they met the student for a full initial evaluation in two to four weeks.
 What do I do?

 - What if it is very late in the night and a student is experiencing a psychological or emotional crisis?